sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerts.md

 **Next steps**

-- Consider creating a new token under a dedicated machine user to reduce rate limit pressure.
+- Consider creating a new token for the indicated resource (the `name` label for series below the threshold in the dashboard) under a dedicated machine user to reduce rate limit pressure.
 - Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#repo-updater-github-graphql-rate-limit-remaining).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: